peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

     - Simply to use, Non-dependency (built-in in Python)

 <!--
-So, I've introduced the best tool for each use case.
+Okay, let's summarize the best tool for each use case.

+If you are a library developer, I recommend Hatch with pip-tools, because it is very configurable and flexible.
+Next, if you are an application developer, I recommend PDM, because it is an all-in-one tool and easy to use.
+And finally if you are an automation or scripting developer, I recommend just using pip, because it is simply to use and non-dependency to install itself.
 -->

 ---